|NURSING - Post Baccalaureate Certificate|

 1) The applicant must have a Bachelor of Science in Nursing which includes physical assessment, statistics, and a research methods course.
 An interview with the Faculty of Nursing Admissions Committee may be required.
 A letter of reference from current or most recent employer is required and a minimum overall nursing average of 70%.

-4) Applicants must have a current certificate of registration as a Registered Nurse with the College of Nurses of Ontario.
+2) Applicants must hold or be eligible for a current certificate of registration as a registered nurse with the College of Nurses of Ontario.

-Note: This is a limited enrolment program.
-Therefore, possession of minimum published requirements does not guarantee admission
+Note: This is a limited enrollment program.
+Therefore, possession of minimum published requirements does not guarantee admission.

-This is a twelve-month program designed for nurses who already have a Master’s in Nursing
+This is a twelve-month program designed for nurses who already have a baccalaureate degree in nursing.

 63-550.
 Pathophysiology for the Nurse Practitioner (3 credit hours, 2 terms)